dthree/wat/editing.md

 ```
 ## Naming Conventions

 Regardless of the language or library's naming conventions, all folder and file names should be in camel case.
-The purpose of this is to give Wat a clean feel for the user and not distract them by attempts to remember proper casing.
+The purpose of this is to give Wat a clean feel for the user and not a distraction.

 The only permitted characters for all files and folders are alphanumeric.
 If you find yourself putting a `.`, it means you should probably make a folder instead.

-### Markdown style
+## Markdown style

 While languages differ and keeping perfect uniformity will not be possible, try to follow this guide as best as possible.